danielcorin/blog/content/posts/2019/2019-01-06-unix-files-with-spaces.md

 exit status 2
 ```

-Looks like there is an expected space showing up in ` >/Users/dancorin/Desktop/test.json <`.
-Where is it coming from?
+It looks like there is an unexpected space showing up in ` >/Users/dancorin/Desktop/test.json <`.
+Where is this coming from?

-Back when we set our environment variable it looks like we accidentally added a trailing space.
+When we set our environment variable, it seems like we accidentally added a trailing space.

 ```sh
 export MY_FILE="/Users/dancorin/Desktop/test.json "
 ```

-Go tries to tell us this:
+Go is trying to tell us this:

 ```sh
 panic: open /Users/dancorin/Desktop/test.json : no such file or directory
 ```

 It's just not _that_ obvious that there is a space in there.
-Something like the follow could have helped:
+Something like the following could have helped:

 ```sh
 panic: open "/Users/dancorin/Desktop/test.json ": no such file or directory
 ```

-Unix makes this issue a little nastier because it has no problem allowing you to create file names with trailing spaces.
-We can fix our issue by running:
+UNIX makes this issue a little more confusing because it has no problem allowing you to create filenames with trailing spaces.
+We can resolve our issue by running

 ```sh
 ❯ cp test.json "test.json "